-Budgeted cost:£19,138
+Budgeted cost: £17705

-Activity Evidence that supports this approach Challenge number(s) addressed Implement a bespoke model of behavioural, social and emotional interventions. £11, 915 (Learning Mentor) Building on the success of nurture and behaviour support sessions by our team of skilled staff, it is considered beneficial to continue to further develop this area.
+Activity Evidence that supports this approach Challenge number(s) addressed Implement a bespoke model of behavioural, social and emotional interventions. £12825 (Learning Mentor) Building on the success of nurture and behaviour support sessions by our team of skilled staff, it is considered beneficial to continue to further develop this area.
 A similar theme remains apparent, that many of our disadvantaged children require additional support from the learning mentor and support staff to ensure they are ready to fully access the curriculum, engage positively and develop self-esteem and confidence within lessons.
 This approach has clearly accelerated progress and raised attainment outcomes higher than they were previously on track to achieve.
 There is also the rationale of a wider school benefit, where less disruption within classes means an environment more conducive to learning for everyone.
-2,3,4,5 Develop whole staff understanding of the needs of pupils with needs relating to Attachment and Developmental Trauma £350 (What About Me?
-Training sessions) Teaching and teaching assistant staff are the first and most regular point of contact for pupils.
+Social and emotional learning Moderate impact for very low cost based on very limited £ £ £ £ £ A A A A A A A A A A A A A A 2,3,4,5 Develop whole staff understanding of the needs of pupils with needs relating to Attachment and Developmental Trauma £0 (in house training led by Head of School from virtual School conference) Teaching and teaching assistant staff are the first and most regular point of contact for pupils.
 It is important that they develop a deep understanding of the needs that are specific to our children who are adopted from care, in special guardianship arrangements or are under the care of the local authority.
 This will enable them to meet each pupil's needs on a daily basis as effectively as possible.
 Whilst this may not show immediate and dramatic acceleration in progress this academic year, based on research relating to the needs of this particular group of pupils, we are confident this approach will accelerate progress increasingly over the 3 year period of this plan.
-Social and emotional learning Moderate impact for very low cost based on very limited evidence 2,3,4,5 SLT and Learning Mentor to work closely with staff supporting children displaying ongoing challenging behaviour and learning engagement patterns and those children. £6000 (Learning Mentor + BRG Load) A number of our disadvantaged children have displayed challenging patterns of behaviour and low levels of engagement in learning over a period of time.
+Social and emotional learning Moderate impact for very low cost based on very limited £ £ £ £ £ 2,3,4,5 SLT and Learning Mentor to work closely with staff supporting children displaying ongoing challenging behaviour and learning engagement patterns and those children.
+A number of our disadvantaged children have displayed challenging patterns of behaviour and low levels of engagement in learning over a period of time.
 Over the past year SLT and Learning Mentor have developed a problem solving approach linked to the Conscious Disciple approach.
 This has effectively supported all adults involved with an individual child in school to develop tightly consistent and bespoke plans to support their individual needs.
 These team meetings have been most effective when held outside the school day with support staff working additional hours.
-Behaviour interventions Moderate impact for low cost based on limited \pounds 2,3,4,5 PPG Lead) Provide ELSA training for Learning Support Mentor to maximise their impact upon children.
+To also include follow up work to support staff in developing, implementing and adapting these plans.
+Behaviour interventions 2,3,4,5 £3990 (Learning Mentor + PPG Lead) Provide ELSA training for Learning Support Mentor to maximise their impact upon children.
 A number of our disadvantaged children need support with emotional needs and behaviours, with this being the biggest barrier to them accessing to and progression within their learning.
 By training our learning support mentor in ELSA, we will be meeting such needs on an individual basis and being able to target other resources for where they are most needed.
 In addition to this, the ELSA trained staff can deliver this to other staff in school to build self-improvement within this area in our staff.
 See rationale for this approach above.
-2,3,4,5 £200 (ELSA supervision) Social and emotional learning Moderate Impact for very low cost based on very limited evidence evidence evide
+2,3,4,5 £200 (ELSA supervision) Social and emotional learning Moderate impact for very low cost based on very limited evidence £ £ £ £ £